March 2nd, 2017

 Rep. Eshoo has also been a leading voice in support of the FCC rulemaking to put existing broadcaster “political files” online, making them more accessible to members of the public.
 These files are already publicly available, but are paper-based and located in the physical files of individual broadcasters.
-Click hereto read Rep. Eshoo’s April 16, 2012, letter to FCC Chairman Julius Genachowski in support of the rulemaking.
+Click here to read Rep. Eshoo’s April 16, 2012, letter to then-FCC Chairman Julius Genachowski in support of the rulemaking.
 On April 27, 2012, the FCC voted to bring the files of the largest broadcasters in major media markets online, with all broadcasters required to comply by 2014.

 Public Financing of Campaigns